MicrosoftDocs/powerbi-docs/articles/powerbi-developer-register-a-web-app.md

 Here's how to register your web app with the **Power BI App Registration Tool**:

-1. Go to www.powerbi.com/apps.
+1. Go to dev.powerbi.com/apps.
-2. In the Power BI App Registration Tool, follow the four steps.
+2. In the **Power BI App Registration Tool**, follow these four steps:

 **Step 1** - Choose **Login in** to login to your Azure AD account.
 You will see your name in the Welcome line.

 **Step 2** – Enter information about your app.
-**App Name**: The name of your app.
+* **App Name**: The name of your app.
-**App Type**: Choose Native app.
+* **App Type**: Choose Native app.
-**Redirect URI**: For a native client app, a redirect uri gives AAD more details on the specific application that it will authenticate.
-For a native client app, you can use this Uri: https://login.live.com/oauth20_desktop.srf.
+* **Redirect URI**: For a web app, a redirect uri gives AAD more details on the specific application that it will authenticate.
+An example **Redirect URI** looks like this: http://localhost/redirect.
-**Home Page**: The home page or sign on page for your web app.
+* **Home Page**: The home page or sign on page for your web app.

 ![](media/powerbi-developer-register-a-web-app/register-tool-2.png)

 **Step 3** – Choose APIs to access.
-For more information about Power BI access permissions, see [Power BI Permissions](Power+BI+permissions.md).
+For more information about Power BI access permissions, see [Power BI Permissions](powerbi-developer-power-bi-permissions.md).

 ![](media/powerbi-developer-register-a-web-app/register-app-tool-3.png)

 **Step 4** - To register your app, click **Register App**.
 After the app is registered in Azure AD, you will get a **Client ID** and **Client Secret** key.
 Make sure you copy the Client ID and Client Secret key.
 You can get the Client ID or Client Secret key later in the **Azure Management Portal**.
 See [How to get a client id in Azure Management Portal](#clientID) and [How to get a client secret key](#clientSecret).

 You can now use your Client ID and Client Secret for your app.
 The next section shows how to register a web app with **Azure Management Portal**.